 Years earlier, we stayed in a vacation home in Santa Barbara that featured some stained glass windows.
 We’d aways been smitten by their charm, and wondered if we could replace the broken front window in our living room with a stained glass work of art.
 The fact that the window in question was a decorative half-circle above the normal windows made it a perfect candidate.
 Maybe I could even design it.
 And maybe it would serve as a beacon of hope to the entire neighborhood.
 We knew immediately what the design had to be.

-We got connected with the guy who did the stained glass windows at our church and I gave him a sketch.
+We got connected with Rick Findora, who just so happened to be the guy who did the stained glass windows at our church, and I gave him a sketch.

 God showed up yet again, when we received a check from the insurance company that took care of everything that needed to be fixed.
 We got our ceiling repaired and painted.

 And we got our sunshine souvenir after all.